tarheele/zminstantnotify/README.md

 Obviously you have to create your own pushover account if you go this route.

 ### TLDR
-Follow the instructions below to install zminstantnotify.pl and have it started by ZM as a deamon.
+*Follow the instructions below to install zminstantnotify.pl and have it started by ZM as a deamon.

-Put zminstantnotify-actions.pl in the same directory.
+*Put zminstantnotify-actions.pl in the same directory.

-Look for "ADD YOUR STUFF HERE" for code you might want to hack, mainly in the actions script
+*Look for "ADD YOUR STUFF HERE" for code you might want to hack, mainly in the actions script

+### Thanks to ZoneMinder Authors / Contributors
+I have been using ZM for about 15 years and I am thankful to those who have contributed.
+It is a very cool and fun security addition to my home.

+Be kind, I have been programming many years, but I think this is my first non-trivial perl script, so it will surely make OCD folks cringe.
+This was developed under the Get R Done model.

+### Supported versions
+I developed this on 1.32.3 and will be upgrading soon.
+Try it and see if it works in 1.32+.
+The script only tries to read from shared memory and does not write, so it should not have any side effects on other ZM components.

 ### Why do we need it?
 * The only way ZoneMinder sends out event notifications via event filters - this is too slow